mainkoon81/ooo-Bayesian-Modeling-C1/README.md

    - The `plate notation` refers to **Random Variables** otherwise parameters.
  <img src="https://user-images.githubusercontent.com/31917400/75390560-5cbc8a00-58e0-11ea-931d-6edafda8444c.jpg" />

-   - ### The membership "Z" can be expressed in two ways:
+   - ### The membership pool "Z" can be expressed in two ways:
      - 1.Collection of the cluster parameters `μ` and `Σ`
      - 2.Collection of the cluster proportions `π`
        - Here, just focus on **π**: obv-proportions for the membership "Z".